 I often use nectarine because of its bright colours and sweet & sour flavour.
 Nectarine is also easy to slice.
 Some people use kiwi, but I personally don’t like it because it gets mushy easily and can ruin the flavour of the custard.

 For gelatin glaze, follow the instructions of the gelatin powder or sheet that you use.
-I usually add a little bit of sugar into the mixture.
+I usually add a little bit of sugar into the mixture as well.

 *Important notes: Only prepare the glaze after you finish arranging the fruits on the custard as the mixture can set very quickly.